conterra/reactivity/packages/reactivity-events/README.md

 - A signal holding an event source (reactive).
 - A function returning an event source, implemented using signals (reactive).

-In the following examples, the signal `currentEventEmitter` points to the active event emitter (either `emitter1` or `emitter2`).
+In the following examples, the signal `currentLogger` points to the active logger object (either `logger1` or `logger2`).
-The subscription configured by `on` automatically switches between the two emitters whenever the signal changes.
+The subscription configured by `on` automatically switches between the two loggers whenever the signal changes.
 In other words, it always stays subscribed to the current one.

 ```ts